 - Cool-mist humidifier – Dry air can make a child's cough and congestion worse.
 Consider placing a cool-mist humidifier in your child's room, near where they sleep.

-- Topical vapor rub – May help reduce nighttime cough when applied to the chest.
+- Topical vapor rub – This remedy may help reduce nighttime cough when applied to the chest.
 Dr. Lee advises using vapor rub only for children 2 years and older.

 - Afrin nasal spray – For the treatment of severe congestion, use Afrin nasal spray nightly for no more than 2-3 days for children 6 years and up.